NBA Rumors: Myles Turner Could Be Traded To Wizards For Thomas Bryant, Rui Hachimura, And Jerome Robinson

 After swapping the injured John Wall for a healthy Russell Westbrook, the Washington Wizards have succeeded in turning themselves from one of the worst teams in the league into a legitimate playoff contender in the Eastern Conference.
 However, in order to have a realistic chance of contending for the NBA championship title next season, the Wizards should continue to find ways to surround Westbrook and Bradley Beal with a quality supporting cast.
 One of the players that the Wizards could target on the market before the 2021 trade deadline is Myles Turner of the Indiana Pacers.

 According to Zach Buckley of Bleacher Report, Washington may consider sending a package that includes Thomas Bryant, Rui Hachimura, and Jerome Robinson to Indiana in exchange for Turner.
-If the deal would push through, Buckley believes that it would help both teams in filling up the needs to improve on their roster.
+If the deal pushes through, Buckley believes that it would help both teams improve their rosters.

 “Myles Turner offers a similar blend of length and shooting, only he’s less volatile overall and more effective as a defensive anchor.
 The runway would still be cleared for Russell Westbrook to attack, and Turner could be a pick-and-pop partner for either of Washington’s starting guards.
 If the Pacers see Bryant as a younger, cheaper version of Turner, they’d have a hard time walking away from this.
 Rui Hachimura is already a skilled scorer, and Jerome Robinson might have enough off-the-bounce shake to build upon his mini-breakout in the bubble.”